operator-framework/operator-sdk/doc/design/milestone-0.2.0/csv-generation.md

 ### User-defined yaml fields

 Many CSV fields cannot be populated using generated, non-SDK-specific manifests.
 These fields are mostly human-written, English metadata about the operator and various CRD's.
 Users must directly modify their CSV yaml file, adding personalized data to the following required fields.
-Users will receive a warning on `operator-sdk build` when a lack of data in any of the required fields is detected.
+Users will receive a warning from `operator-sdk olm-catalog gen-csv` when a lack of data in any of the required fields is detected.

 Required: